OliFox1923/Mujo-landing/README.md

 # Mujo-landing
-Landing page repository for Mujo, a single- origin cocoa and coffee company - coming soon.
+Landing page repository for Mujo, a single- origin cacao and coffee company - coming soon.